The 9 Best Internal Communication Platforms for 2026

 Best features:

-- Multi-channel distribution from a single campaign creation
+- Multi-channel distribution from a single campaign

-- Mobile-first design reaches frontline workers
+- Mobile-first design that reaches frontline workers

 8. Workvivo: Best for Social Employee Engagement

-Workvivo applies social media patterns to internal communication, letting employees follow colleagues, share updates, and recognize achievements through an engagement-focused interface.
+Workvivo applies social-media patterns to internal communication, letting employees follow colleagues, share updates, and recognize achievements through an engagement-focused interface.

 Best features:

-- Social recognition and shout-outs build culture
+- Social recognition and shout-outs that build culture

-- Employee-generated content increases engagement
+- Employee-generated content that lifts engagement

 9. Firstup: Best for Multi-Channel Orchestration